Polyols Prices, markets & analysis

 Insight and analysis of factors driving prices.

-Spot polyether polyols prices in the Middle East, including the Gulf Cooperation Council (GCC) area, were firmer, especially towards the end of the second quarter of 2014, despite the seasonal lull which starts in June, market players said.
+Spot polyether polyols prices in the Middle East, including the Gulf Cooperation Council (GCC) region, remained largely stable throughout July and August because of the seasonal lull which started from June.

 Middle East polyols price report – ICIS publishes spot prices for the two most commonly traded grades of polyols in the Middle East markets – conventional flexible slabstocks and base rigid polyols.
 Polyols are a primary polyurethanes (PU) component.